 Left to right from top: Roberta, Swing Time, The Story Of Vernon And Irene Castle, Shall We Dance?, Follow The Fleet and The Barkleys Of Broadway.
 Image source IMDb.

-Both stars wanted to move onto other things after they had made The Story Of Vernon And Irene Castle in 1939, and so the partnership came to an amicable end.
-Ginger would take on a lot more dramatic roles from then on, while Fred mainly stuck with musicals and became known as one of the greatest dancers of the 20th century.
+Both stars wanted to move onto other things after they had made The Story Of Vernon And Irene Castle in 1939, and so one of the most beloved screen partnerships came to an amicable end.
+Ginger would take on a lot more dramatic roles from then on, while Fred mainly stuck with musicals.
 Fred also proved his talents as a dramatic actor when he played scientist Julian Osborn in the 1959 film On The Beach.
 I think that film features some of his best work as an actor, and I highly recommend it if you haven’t seen it before.

 While I think it’s fair to say that the two never became the best of friends, Fred and Ginger did enjoy working together and they always spoke fondly and respectfully of each other until the end of their lives.
 Ginger presented Fred with a special Oscar in 1950, and the two co-presented together at the 1967 Oscar ceremony.
 Fred died on the 22nd of June, 1987, and Ginger died on the 25th of April, 1995.
 They left behind them an incredible legacy.